 - Bake in the oven preheated to 180°C for 5 minutes or until the dough turns golden brown.
 Let cool down a for a couple of minutes, then run a knife under the baked dough and gently slide it off onto a wooden board.
 Roll out and bake the other two dough pieces in the same manner.
 Stack all three dough layers on top of each other, cover with a dishcloth and let rest overnight.

 - Take the butter out of the fridge, cut into pieces, place in a mixing bowl and let soften.
 Pour the milk in a saucepan and add the flour.
-Place over a medium-low heat and slowly bring to the boil, stirring all the time and letting the mixture thicken into a sauce-like consistency.
+Place over medium-low heat and slowly bring to the boil, stirring all the time and letting the mixture thicken into a sauce-like consistency.
 Put aside, stir in the vanilla extract and let cool down, stirring from time to time to prevent skin forming on the surface.

 - To make the chocolate icing, put the chocolate and the margarine/butter in a small pot that fits over another pot with simmering water.
 Let both ingredients melt, then stir until the mixture is smooth and shiny.

 - Put aside for a couple of minutes, then pour the chocolate over the top of the layered cake.
 Smooth with a palette knife or a large spoon.
-Let the icing cool and settle at the room temperature, then put in a cold place to rest for a couple of hours.
+Let the icing cool and set at room temperature, then put in a cold place to rest for a couple of hours.

 - Cut into rectangles before serving.
 To achieve a clean cut, use a serrated knife dipped in hot water.